« PhotoGraphism : Crossed Views »

 An exhibition catalogue has been designed for these events.
 The original photograph and the corresponding graphic work of art are shown opposite.
 Its title: « PhotoGraphism: a new artistic language » (10).
 A unique signature: The KMoon.

-(1) Introduction to Polaroïd Art
+(1) Introduction to Polaroïd Art on Wikipedia

 (2) Joseph Fourier (1768 - 1830), a French mathematician and physicist, laid the foundations of the signal theory using a mathematical tool he had developed, the Fourier transformation.
+Since then, this theory has greatly evolved, to the point of being used in many scientific disciplines, foremost among them Astronomy.

 (7) GREYC, Digital Science Research Laboratory